This post may contain affiliate links. You can read my full disclosure here.

-But my favorite part of it is that I can just 0pen the app and it will tell me exactly how long it has been since he last ate.
-If he’s fussy and I’m not sure why, I can see that he hasn’t eaten in three hours and that is likely fussy because he is hungry.
+But my favorite part of it is that I can just open the app and it will tell me exactly how long it has been since he last ate.
+If he’s fussy and I’m not sure why, I can see that he hasn’t eaten in three hours and that he is likely fussy because he is hungry.

 When my son falls asleep I press the “play” button and it starts timing him.
 If I don’t get to the app right away, I can manually set the time he fell asleep and it will start the timer from there.

 When my son was waking up every couple of hours during the night, I loved being able to see just how often it was happening.
-Sometimes the night became a blur and so it was helpful to me to be able to look back and know exactly what was going on.
+Sometimes the night became a blur and so it was helpful for me to be able to look back and know exactly what was going on.

 And since I work from home, I sometimes have to go into the office and I bring him with me.
 Being able to look at his recent nap times helps me to know when to schedule my meetings at the office so that it is hopefully also a good time for him.